volopasse/Ramblings-of-a-hackintosher/README.md

 We are not "professional" hackintoshers in any way.
 We know how to get a hackintosh working and we would like to spread our knowledge.

+This guide is made by a few people.
+All have different opinions and different approaches.

 # Table of contents
 * [Pre-Install](../master/Pre-Install.md)
 * [Post-Install](../master/Post-Install.md)